phpredis/phpredis/README.markdown

 ##### *Return value*
 This will vary depending on which client command was executed.

-CLIENT LIST will return an array of arrys with client information.
+* CLIENT LIST will return an array of arrays with client information.
-CLIENT GETNAME will return the client name or false if none has been set CLIENT SETNAME will return true if it can be set and false if not CLIENT KILL will return true if the client can be killed, and false if not
+* CLIENT GETNAME will return the client name or false if none has been set
+* CLIENT SETNAME will return true if it can be set and false if not
+* CLIENT KILL will return true if the client can be killed, and false if not

 Note:  phpredis will attempt to reconnect so you can actually kill your own connection but may not notice losing it!